mawburn/cardrpg/src/site/notes/Species/Human/Cards.md

 - Name: Mage
 - Rarity: Very Rare
-- Bonus: Increase the damage of any damage spell by 50% rounded up.
-For example if the character casts a spell that does 5 damage, then they do 8 instead.
+- Bonus: Increase the damage of any spell by 50% rounded up.
+For example, if the character casts a spell that does 5 damage, then they do 8 instead.
 - Requirements: Intelligence 4
 - Type: Modifier